Bi-Lipschitz Ansatz for Anti-Symmetric Functions: Introduction

-Most ansatz currently used for anti-symmetric functions are built upon the backflow ansatz, dates back to \cite{feynman1956energy}, where the antisymmetry requirement is fulfilled using a determinant, and each component of the determinant is further parameterized as neural networks.
-Variational approaches based on such ansatz have achieved impressive empirical results, see e.g., \cites{han2019solving,pfau2020ab,hermann2020deep,choo2020fermionic}.

-On the theoretical side, while it has been established that such ansatz is universal \cite{han2019universal}, the early approximation result requires linear combination of exponential number of determinants, thus suffering from the curse of dimensionality.
-Although it was argued in \cite{hutter2020representing} that only one determinant is enough, the ansatz constructed is discontinuous, and hence impractical to use for actual algorithms.
-Indeed, it was later proved in \cite{huang2023geometry} that within the polynomial category, the representation based on backflow ansatz would require exponential number of determinants.
-Of course, this does not exclude the possibility of efficient representation by less regular ansatz.
-A more efficient ansatz was recently constructed by \cite{chen2023exact} and later improved by \cite{ye2024widetilde}.
-This ansatz is continuous and involves a combination of symmetric functions, with a polynomial number of anti-symmetric Vandermonde determinants of the form
+Most ansatzes currently used for antisymmetric functions are built upon the backflow ansatz, which dates back to \cite{feynman1956energy}, where the antisymmetry requirement is enforced via a determinant, and each component of the determinant is further parameterized as neural networks.
+Variational approaches based on such ansatzes have achieved impressive empirical results; see, e.g., \cites{han2019solving,pfau2020ab,hermann2020deep,choo2020fermionic}.
+On the theoretical side, the work \cite{han2019universal} established that such an ansatz is universal; however, their approximation uses a linear combination of an exponential number (in $n$) of determinants to achieve accuracy.
+Later, it was argued in \cite{hutter2020representing} that only one determinant is enough; the ansatz constructed is discontinuous and hence impractical to use for actual algorithms.
+Indeed, it was proved in \cite{huang2023geometry} that within the polynomial category, the representation based on the backflow ansatz would require an exponential number of determinants.
+Of course, this does not exclude the possibility of an efficient representation using a less regular ansatz.
+A more efficient ansatz was recently constructed in \cite{chen2023exact}, with subsequent improvements in \cite{ye2024widetilde}.
+This ansatz is continuous and involves a combination of symmetric functions, with a polynomial number of antisymmetric Vandermonde determinants of the form